g-lalevee/Apigee-X-GCP-Logging/README.md

 A full example of an implementation of the GET, POST and DELETE methods for KVMs with a dynamic name can be found in the Apigee DevRel Github repository: [kvm-admin-api](https://github.com/apigee/devrel/tree/main/references/kvm-admin-api).

-We will use it in next steps to initialyse GCP-Keys and c KVMs.
-To deploy it, follow instructions in Apigee DevRel Github repository [kvm-admin-api](https://github.com/apigee/devrel/tree/main/references/kvm-admin-api).
+We will use it in next steps to initialize GCP-Keys and GCP-Logging-settings KVMs.
+To deploy kvm-admin-api, follow instructions in [Apigee DevRel Github repository](https://github.com/apigee/devrel/tree/main/references/kvm-admin-api).

-First, create KVMs using Apigee API:
+Then, create KVMs using Apigee API:

 ```sh
 export TOKEN=$(gcloud auth print-access-token)